 Wealth Tax (IP: Impuesto sobre el Patrimonio)

-The IP taxes the net worth of natural persons, the set of assets and rights of economic content of which they are the owner, with deduction of charges and encumbrances that reduce their value, as well as the personal debts and obligations of the owner.
+The ISP taxes the net worth of natural persons, the set of assets and rights of economic content of which they are the owner, with deduction of charges and encumbrances that reduce their value, as well as the personal debts and obligations of the owner.

 The terms of this tax vary depending on the country in which you reside, if in your country there is a double taxation agreement with Spain, it is likely that you only have to declare your assets within Spanish territory.
 The variation in deductions, exempt minimums, bonuses, etc. will also depend on each autonomous community.